 Courtney Antonioli’s award-winning entertainment has been performed Off-Broadway in New York City and throughout the country.
-In 2017 her storytelling show, “18 days.
+In 2017 her solo storytelling show, “18 days.
 48 girls.” earned NYC’s Frigid Festival Audience Choice Award for best show.
-Her storytelling has been featured on The Moth Radio Hour, episode “You Say Goodbye” and its podcast.
+Her storytelling has been featured on The Moth Radio Hour and podcast, episode “You Say Goodbye” and featured on Conde Nest.

 Her plays include: The Mount, Toast, A Clean, Well-Lighted Café, Some Things Never Change, and Don’t Go Into The Light.
 In 2015 her play, The Mount, about Pulitzer prize winning author Edith Wharton, debuted at Wharton's home in Lenox, MA.
 Her writing has appeared in Grok Nation, Gold Comedy, The Culture Trip, and Comic Buyers Resources.

-As a storyteller, Courtney has been featured on The Moth, Storyfest, Speak Up Rise Up Festival, The PIT, Split Personality, Hi-Fi, Q.E.D Fasttrack, Take Two Storytelling, Tell It: Brooklyn, Two Truths and Lie, and more.
-In 2017 her hour-long solo show, 18 days.
-48 girls. was in the NYC Off-Broadway Frigid Festival.
-Her show, Courtney Goes To Camp, premiered at the 2015 PIT SOLOCOM.
+As a storyteller, Courtney has been a featured performer on The Moth, Storyfest, the Speak Up Rise Up Festival, The PIT, The Artichoke at the Howland Center in Beacon, NY and more.
+Her show first solo show, Courtney Goes To Camp, premiered at the 2015 PIT SOLOCOM.

 She is the creator and producer for the YouTube show Stay Golden, a channel of original programming inspired by The Golden Girls, --including mashups, interviews, essays, DIY, vlogs and more.
-The channel currently has over 20,150 subscribers and still climbing.
+The channel currently has over 41,500 subscribers.
 The series has been recognized by Nerdist, The A.V.
 Club, TubeFilter, Comic Buyer, and more.
-She is also the host of Golden Girls Bingo in NYC, a monthly show featured by TimeOut NY as a top 20 event to attend the City.
+She is also the host of Golden Girls Bingo in NYC at Housing Works Bookstore and CAFE, a monthly show featured by TimeOut NY as a top 20 event to attend in the City.

 Professional affiliations include: Dramatists Guild of America and the Playwright's Center.